nLab

 Examples

-• As remarked above, the families of inclusions such that U= iU i form a coverage on the poset O(X) of opens in a topological space.
-Sheaves for this coverage are the usual notion of sheaf on a space.
-It is subcanonical.
+This is the standard choice of coverage on Op(X)Op(X).
+Sheaves for this coverage are the usual notion of sheaf on a topological space.

 • On any category there is the trivial coverage which has no covering families at all.
 Every presheaf is a sheaf for this coverage (and in particular, it is subcanonical).
 The corresponding Grothendieck coverage consists of all sieves that contain a split epimorphism.
 (Note that every presheaf is a sheaf for any family containing a split epic.)